avalanche-foundation/ACPs/ACPs/204-precompile-secp256r1/README.md

 The implementation follows established patterns for precompile integration, adding the contract to the precompile registry and implementing the verification logic using established cryptographic libraries.

-This ACP was implemented and merged into Coreth and LibEVM behind the `Granite` upgrade flag.
-The full implementation can be found in [coreth@v0.15.4-rc.4](https://github.com/ava-labs/coreth/releases/tag/v0.15.4-rc.4) and [libevm@v1.13.14-0.3.0.release](https://github.com/ava-labs/libevm/releases/tag/v1.13.14-0.3.0.release).
+This ACP was implemented and merged into Coreth and Subnet-EVM behind the `Granite` upgrade flag.
+The full implementation can be found in [coreth@v0.15.4-rc.4](https://github.com/ava-labs/coreth/releases/tag/v0.15.4-rc.4), [subnet-evm@v0.8.0-fuji-rc.2](https://github.com/ava-labs/subnet-evm/releases/tag/v0.8.0-fuji-rc.2) and [libevm@v1.13.14-0.3.0.release](https://github.com/ava-labs/libevm/releases/tag/v1.13.14-0.3.0.release).

 ## Copyright